vmatos/jsonrpclib/README.rst

 Tests
 *****

-I've dropped almost-verbatim tests from the JSON-RPC spec 2.0 page.
+Tests are an almost-verbatim drop from the JSON-RPC specification 2.0 page.
-You can run it with:
+They can be run using *unittest* or *nosetest*:

 .. code-block:: console

-   python tests.py
-   python3 tests.py
+   python -m unittest discover tests python3 -m unittest discover tests nosetests tests